JavaScript is required

 Program description

-OurFutures Institute provides evidence-based, curriculum-aligned drug, alcohol, vaping, and mental health education courses to secondary school students.
+OurFutures Institute provides evidence-based, curriculum-aligned drug, alcohol, vaping, and mental health education courses to secondary school students in years 7 to 11.
 The programs are delivered online, using interactive cartoon storylines that are engaging and relatable to young people.

 The programs were developed by researchers at The Matilda Centre for Research in Mental Health and Substance Use at The University of Sydney, and use a social influence and harm minimisation approach.